redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

     key: nvidia.com/gpu
 ```

-In OpenShift AI 2.10, Red Hat supports only a single cluster queue per cluster (that is, homogenous clusters), and only empty resource flavors.
+In RHOAI 2.10, Red Hat supports only a single cluster queue per cluster (that is, homogenous clusters), and only empty resource flavors.

 Apply the configuration to create the `default-flavor`